Skip to main content

 • It might be used to treat ALL that comes back or that is no longer responding to other treatments.

-• It might be used earlier in the course of treatment for some infants with ALL.
+• It might be used earlier during treatment for some infants with ALL.

 Blinatumomab is given into a vein (IV) as a continuous infusion over 28 days.
-This may be repeated after 2 weeks off.
-Because of certain serious side effects that occur more often during the first few times it is given, the child usually needs stay in the hospital for the first few days of at least the first 2 cycles.
+Because of certain serious side effects, such as cytokine release syndrome (see below) that may occur during the first few times it is given, the child usually needs to stay in the hospital for the first few days of the infusion.

 Some children might have serious infusion reactions (similar to an allergic reaction) while getting this drug.
 Symptoms can include feeling lightheaded or dizzy (due to low blood pressure), headache, nausea, fever or chills, shortness of breath, and/or wheezing.
 Your child will be given medicines before each infusion to help prevent this.

-These are monoclonal antibodies attached to chemo drugs.
+Gemtuzumab ozogamicin (Mylotarg): This is an antibody-drug conjugate (ADC) used in some children with AML.
+This treatment is a monoclonal antibody attached to chemo drugs.
 The antibody part acts like a homing device, bringing the chemo drug directly to the leukemia cells.

 These medicines are described in more detail in Targeted Therapy Drugs for Childhood Leukemia.